No passwords, No popups, No AI, No cost:

 Abrasive blasting of aluminum with media that has been used on steel will then imbed fine steel particles in the soft aluminum.
 As the media gets dirty you will be pounding organic trash into the soft aluminum also.

 Call in you favorite cleaner salesman and buy a non-foaming combination cleaning and phosphating compound containing molybdenum salts.
-Apply this compound thru a steam cleaner [on eBay or Amazon] or a hot water spray machine.
+Apply this compound thru a steam cleaner this on eBay or Amazon [affil links] or a hot water spray machine.

 Rinse with a water hose.
-The run off from the steam cleaning apron may be neutralized with swimming pool soda ash (sodium carbonate / washing soda [affil links]), and put on the grass.
+The run off from the steam cleaning apron may be neutralized with swimming pool soda ash (sodium carbonate this on eBay or Amazon] ), and put on the grass.

 robert probert